School Library Programs: Standards and Guidelines for Texas

 Furthermore, when evaluating materials for inclusion in a school library, a district may consider recommendations from parents, guardians, and local community members.

-Finally, the standards require that a district’s reconsideration process should ensure that any parent or legal guardian of a student currently enrolled in the school district or employee of the school district may request the reconsideration of a specific item in their school district’s library catalog.
+Finally, the standards require that a district’s reconsideration process should ensure that any parent or person standing in parental relation to a student enrolled in the school district, a person employed by the school district, or a person residing in the district may request the reconsideration of a specific item in their school district’s library catalog.

 Where possible, a district should ensure that a professional librarian certified by the State Board for Educator Certification (“certified school librarian”) is responsible for selecting and acquiring library materials.
 If a district does not employ a certified school librarian, or if a certified school librarian is unavailable to carry out these responsibilities, a district should designate another professional library staff member who is trained on proper collection development standards to complete this work.